chameco/Solid/README.md

 Installation
 -------------

+You'll want Bison (3.0.0), Flex (2.5), and a C compiler.

-The Makefile should automagically fetch dependencies and stuff.
+The Makefile should automagically fetch other dependencies and stuff.
 Just do:

     git clone http://github.com/chameco/Solid
     cd Solid